Cleanse The Bigfoot Database: Cast Out The Hourglass Casts

 In the last part, “When A Cryptic Bigfoot Cast Opens A Can of Worms,” the above alleged Bigfoot track was the source of some confusion.
 It also serves as an example of a group of supposed Bigfoot tracks and casts that probably should no longer even be in the database.

 I am not the only one with a problem with certain tracks and casts we continue to find in the Bigfoot/Sasquatch database.
-Several have questioned these kinds of tracks/casts, one authority do so even long before Ray Wallace was a household phrase.
-Let’s go back 40 years, to John Napier’s esteemed book Bigfoot: The Yeti and Sasquatch in Myth and Reality (New York: E P Dutton, 1973).
+Several have questioned these kinds of tracks/casts, one authority did so even long before Ray Wallace was a household phrase.
+Let’s go back to the 1970s, to John Napier’s esteemed book Bigfoot: The Yeti and Sasquatch in Myth and Reality (New York: E P Dutton, 1973).

 Who was John Napier?
 Before there was a Grover Krantz and a Jeff Meldrum on the scene, one of the most famed anthropologists to be involved in Bigfoot/Sasquatch/Yeti research was John Napier, MRCS, LRCP, D.Sc.
 (1917 – 29 August 1987).
 He was a British primatologist, paleoanthropologist, and physician, who was notable for his work with Homo habilis and OH 7 (the type specimen of Homo habilis discovered on November 4, 1960 in Olduvai Gorge, Tanzania, by Jonathan and Mary Leakey).
 He also was a well-known authority on human and primate hands, feet and taxonomy.

 Napier examined, in depth, all the information available by the early 1970s on Bigfoot prints and casts.
 In the midst of his discussion, he came to a typological conclusion in his book: